-The YFSF shall coordinate an academic session for the AAFS annual meeting.
-The academic session shall consist of presentations by various members of the forensic science community consistent with the theme of the meeting.
+The YFSF shall coordinate an academic session for the AAFS Annual Conference.
+The academic session shall consist of presentations by various members of the forensic science community consistent with the theme of the conference.
 The session will be scheduled in consultation with the AAFS Program Committee Chairs and the President.